Simulating continuous dynamical systems in Go

 }

-Now that we’ve defined the Derivative for our plant system Pendulum, we need some way to repeatedly apply the derivative function to mutate the pendulum’s state over time.
+, we need some way to repeatedly apply the derivative function to mutate the pendulum’s state over time.

 A simple appoach is to use Euler’s Method.
-However, Euler’s method can accumulate large error, especially if the time step is too large.
+However, Euler’s method can accumulate a large error, especially if the time step is too large.
 Instead, I’ve implemented one of the higher order methods: a 4th order Runge Kutta.

 my_sim := Simulation{